Croatia

 Ferries

-For current ferry routes, sailing schedules, and ticket options, check the official Jadrolinija site before planning island or coastal transfers.
+For current ferry routes, sailing schedules, and ticket options, check the official Jadrolinija search and ticket page before planning island or coastal transfers.

 Trains

-For current rail routes, schedules, and tickets, check the official HŽPP passenger rail site before planning train travel in Croatia.
+For current rail routes, timetables, and tickets, check the official HŽPP timetable before relying on train travel in Croatia.

 FAQs About Croatia